 Regenerative Organic Alliance

-A new nonprofit created by Patagonia and Dr. Bronner’s to own and manage the Regenerative Organic Certification process.
+A new nonprofit created by Patagonia, Dr. Bronner’s and other partners to own and manage the Regenerative Organic Certified™ (ROC) process.
 The alliance oversees the certification framework and guidelines.

 A holistic agriculture certification encompassing pasture-based animal welfare, fairness for farmers and workers, and robust requirements for soil health and land management.

-Any naturally occurring, theoretically inexhaustible source of energy—such as biomass, solar, wind, tidal, wave and hydroelectric power—not derived from fossil or nuclear fuel.
+Any naturally occurring, theoretically inexhaustible source of energy—such as biomass, solar, wind, tidal and wave—not derived from fossil or nuclear fuel.

 Responsible land management

 Practices and technologies aimed at integrating environmental resources to meet human needs while ensuring the long-term sustainability of ecosystem services and livelihoods.

 A voluntary global standard that addresses the welfare of sheep and their pastureland.
 Starting in 2014, Patagonia began working with the Textile Exchange and other brands, suppliers, animal-welfare NGOs and farmers to develop the RWS.
 Ultimately, we adopted it as our baseline requirement for farmers.
 All of the virgin wool Patagonia sources is certified to the RWS to help ensure protection both for the animals that supply it and the land they graze.